Skip to main content

 Realtime Voice uses microphone access and an OpenAI Realtime model.
 Test it on HTTPS and review costs in your OpenAI account.

-Choose Light, Dark, ChatGPT, or one of the custom color presets from the Theme menu.
-To build your own theme, select Custom and click Edit.
-The custom editor lets you change the main colors, bubble radius, font, inline width, popup width, chat height, and advanced colors for messages, header, footer, input area, buttons, and sidebar.
+Choose a color preset from Widget colors on the main chatbot screen.
+To build your own theme, choose the custom option and open the custom editor.
+The editor lets you change the main colors, bubble radius, font, inline width, popup width, chat height, and advanced colors for messages, header, footer, input area, buttons, and sidebar.
 Use Reset to return the custom theme fields to their defaults.

 Chatbot Theme